JoshDoody/fsn/_posts/2024-09-05-amazon-software-engineer-career-ladder.md

 While the L9 gap isn’t totally understood, it is a good symbol of how difficult it is to get to L10 at Amazon.
 They prefer to bring in external candidates for levels above L8, and it’s possible L9 also serves as a sort of wedge to facilitate that hiring preference.
 It’s _extremely_ difficult to get promoted from L8, over the invisible L9 barrier, to L10, so most of the people who end up in L10 are hired into that role.

-For those who are an L8 at Amazon and hoping to be promoted to L10, there is no fast track to L10—it’s all about time with the company and scope of work, which is a nicer way of saying “it’s all about who you know” and to be a bit more crass, “how much money you’ve made Amazon”. \
+For those who are an L8 at Amazon and hoping to be promoted to L10, there is no fast track to L10—it’s all about time with the company and scope of work, which is a nicer way of saying “it’s all about who you know” and to be a bit more crass, “how much money you’ve made for Amazon”.

 There are so few L10 roles that they are coveted, which means there is a lot of competition for them.
 To win that competition and jump from L8 over the L9 barrier to L10, you have to put your time in, work on interesting and various projects, know the right people, and be lucky enough to work on a project that brings in a lot of money.